-Personal trainers create customised training programs for clients based on their fitness level, goals, and any specific considerations or limitations they may have.
-These programs may involve a combination of CrossFit movement, workouts, strength training, mobility exercises, and other targeted exercises to address individual needs.
+Personal trainers create customised training programmes for clients based on their fitness level, goals, and any specific considerations or limitations they may have.
+These programmes may involve a combination of CrossFit movement, workouts, strength training, mobility exercises, and other targeted exercises to address individual needs.

 2. Form and Technique Instruction